atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 We found the room exceedingly crowded; so much so, that it was impossible to find out Lady G-- -- [ 105 ]
 I assure you, I was quite, shock’d, as we were obliged to pass through a great crowd of gentlemen who stood at the door; but Lord Nassau, who had often met Miss Fitzherbert in company, seeing our embarrassment, came to inquire if he could be of any service to us.
 Oh, my Lord, ” said she, “you are come very opportunely to relieve two poor distressed damsels.
-Can you inform us where to find the Countess of G -- ---?
+Can you inform us where to find the Countess of G -- --?
 I know she is here, for her carriage is in waiting; but I cannot, for the life of me, find her out.” — “I will endeavour to do it for you, ma’am but I fear it will prove but attempt.
 Will you
 [106 ]
 walk on farther, I will endeavour to keep the crowd back ?” — We told  him, we thought it better to remain where we were ‘till he had discovered the Countess, as we should be less observed.
 He then left us, and we were surrounded by a vast set of coxcombs, who all offered their assistance to conduct us through.
 Miss Fitzherbert could hardly keep her countenance; but I looked remarkably grave.
 Lord Nassau soon returned, and told us it was impossible to find out Lady G -- --, and that he had tired his eyes to no purpose.
 I then proposed returning to the coach, to which my companion consented, as, [ 107 ] she said, there was not much amusement in standing in such a throng.

 Glad was I when we got out.
 Lord Nassau conducted us to the carriage, and inquired whether he should be so fortunate as to meet us anywhere in the evening.
-Me you will most likely see, ”  replied Miss Fitzherbert, “but as for this little stoic, she never goes anywhere.”
+"Me you will most likely see," replied Miss Fitzherbert, “but as for this little stoic, she never goes anywhere.”
 He affected to be sorry, shrugged up his shoulders, put on a disappointed look, and took his leave.

 We got home just time enough for Miss Fitzherbert to have her hair dressed before dinner.
 I spent the remainder of the day, in my room, [ 108 ] writing and settling accounts.
 In the evening, I went with Lady Spencer to a private party at Lady Sandes’s.
 The company was select; a mixture of old and young; many beaux, and some belles; — but I was particularly struck with the appearance of a beautiful girl, who seemed to be about fifteen.
 Her person was delicately elegant, her dress and manner genteel, and her route ensemble quite irresistible.
 I observed that she took particular notice of me, and our eyes were continually meeting.
 As there were few people of my acquaintance in the room, I wished to be introduced to her, and going up to Lady Sandes, [ 109 ] asked who that young lady was, “She is, my dear Miss Beaumont, the youngest daughter of Sir George Cockburn, who died some time ago.
 She will, I am sure, be very proud of an intimacy with you, nor will you be sorry to cultivate so agreeable an acquaintance; give me leave, therefore, to introduce you to her?”
-Then, turning to Lady Cockburn, who was  engaged at a whist table, said, “I have no doubt, madam, of your consent to bring your daughter and this amiable young lady acquainted?” — “Certainly, madam, ” (bowing at the same time to me, and smiling in a most affable manner.) — Lady Sandes
+Then, turning to Lady Cockburn, who was  engaged at a whist table, said, “I have no doubt, madam, of your consent to bring your daughter and this amiable young lady acquainted?” — “Certainly, madam.” (bowing at the same time to me, and smiling in a most affable manner.) — Lady Sandes
 [ 110  ]
 then took me by the hand and led me to Miss Cockburn, who, seeing we were coming, rose to receive our compliments.
 Give me leave to introduce Miss Beaumont to you, Miss Cockburn, she will be very happy in your acquaintance, nor do I doubt but you will be equally so in hers.”
 We both bow’d, and she left us together.